 The past winter was particularly cold with numerous periods of record lows, 7 snow storms, and otherwise dry, but didn't appear to have any effects on turtle emergence dates.
 The numerous species of native orchids emerged somewhat early, hardy, and with a profusion of new small individuals.
 There have been more Bald faced hornet nests seen this summer than for many previous years, making tracking hazardous.

-M1 (F) has barely left her south facing slope all this season
+M1 (F) barely left her south facing slope all this season, and did not cross the road to nest in the meadow.
+1.4 GPS miles tracked this season.

 M4 (F) Followed the same annual routes within the ROW, except for quick trip to the edge of the road.
 She did not cross.
 On 8/31 M4 crossed the ridge and started a long straight stretch into the hollow.
-She traveled 2.6 miles this season.
+She was tracked 2.6 GPS miles this season.
 Tracked since 2009, this is entirely new behavior

 M9 (F) Did not cross the road this season as normal in past years.
 She was not observed nesting this year but spent more time than usual in the power line ROW where she was found near M3 and other males.
-M9 traveled 1.1 miles this season.
+M9 was tracked 1.1 GPS miles this season.

 M13 (M) Was tracked from emergence, but disappeared suddenly with 2 transmitters on-board.
-I was afraid that he had been picked up and carried off while crossing the highway, but M13 was re-found much later in the season, across the highway in the woods (orange route) on 9/21/14, over 3 months after disappearing out of radio range.
+The quick disappearence hinted that he had been collected while crossing the highway, but M13 was re-found much later in the season, across the highway in the woods (orange route) on 9/21/14, over 3 months after disappearing out of radio range.
 He was tracked into hibernation at the exact same stump hole used last season.

-M14 (M) A young turtle growing up and exploring new territory every season.
-Traveled 2.2 miles in 2014, much futher than any past season (tracked since 2010), crossing the road for the first time (three times).
+M14 (M) A young turtle growing up and possibly exploring new territory every season.
+M14 was tracked 2.2 GPS miles in 2014, much further than any past season (tracked since 2010), crossing the road for the first time (three times).
 He re-crossed E. to W. after about a month, crossing at 12:59 P.M.
-He then re-crossed W. to E. again and eventually hibernated a very long distance from his traditional activity area and HIB location.
+He then re-crossed W. to E. again and eventually hibernated a very long distance from his traditional activity area and hibernation location.

 Update: M14 was killed during the 2017 season by a tractor mowing the meadow

-M15 (M) 2.7 miles traveled this season after experiencing a very cold winter.
-He spent more time north of the ridge top than ever observed before.
+M15 (M) 2.7 GPS miles tracked this season after experiencing a very cold winter.
+He spent more time on the north slope across the ridge than ever observed before.
+But returned to the hollow before hibernation.

 M16 (M) Re-found for the third time and re-tagged.
-M16 is an important member of this population, found mating several times each season, always at the same place; the ROW corner.
+M16 is an important member of this population, found mating several times each season, especially with old females M1 and M6, always at the same place; the ROW corner.
 This location is likely another "meeting area", frequented by a number of turtles only once or twice during a season.
+M16 was tracked 1.5 GPS miles this season.

-M18 (M) Largest male, traveled 1.8 miles this season.
+M18 (M) The largest male in this population, was tracked 1.8 GPS miles this season.
 He was moved into the woods several times as the meadow was being mowed, but returned on his own following the mowing.
 He hibernated at the meadow edge only feet from a previous HIB location.

-M24 (F) 1.1 miles traveled, mostly when traveling to nesting site.
-Primarily stays in ROW and nearby, close to HIB site.
-M24 was stricken with Mycoplasma the year and her eyes were completely occuded as a result.
-She was removed from here HIB site (exactly the same one as last season,and taken to the Wildlife Center of Virginia for treatment.
+M24 (F) 1.1 GPS miles tracked this season, mostly when traveling to a nesting site.
+Primarily M24 stays in the ROW and nearby, close to her hibernation site.
+M24 was stricken with Mycoplasma this year and her eyes were completely occuded as a result.
+She was removed from here HIB site (exactly the same one as last season),and taken to the Wildlife Center of Virginia for treatment.

-M26 (M) Found crossing the road 6/5/14, tagged and tracked 2.5 miles.
-He was lost several times this season when he traveled out of radio range, but finally located at his HIB site in December.
+M26 (M) Found crossing the road 6/5/14, tagged and tracked 2.5 GPS miles.
+He was lost several times this season when he traveled out of radio range, but finally located at his hibernation site in December.

-M29 (M) was found in the meadow while mating with M25.
-He spent almost all of the season in the meadow, except for the times he was moved into the woods while the meadow was being mowed.
-He traveled 1.9 miles this season and hibernated near the meadows edge.
+M29 (M) was found 7/13/14 in the meadow while mating with M25.
+He spent almost the entire season in the meadow, except for the times he was moved into the woods while the meadow was being mowed.
+He was tracked 1.9 GPS miles this season and hibernated near the meadows edge.

 After traveling well outside of my normal access area, he is now carrying a contact information capsule in case he is found in the future.